mcarvin8/sf-decomposer/README.md

 ### `.forceignore` updates

 The Salesforce CLI should ignore the decomposed files and should allow the recomposed files.
+Update based on the decomposed file format you are using (`.xml`, `.json`, or `.yaml`).

 ```
-# Ignore all XMLs by default
+# Ignore decomposed files
 **/profiles/**/*.xml
 **/permissionsets/**/*.xml
 **/labels/*.xml